Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC: Introduction

-\item We experimentally study the properties of the LDP algorithm and observe that the URLLC traffic supportable by the LDP algorithm is significantly higher than that of the state-of-the-art algorithm G-schedule \cite{TanWGDH15}.
-For instance, the LDP algorithm is able to support the URLLC requirement of a large network 33.1\% of whose links cannot be supported by G-schedule. \end{itemize}
+\item We numerically study the properties of the LDP algorithm and observe that the intra-cell and inter-cell interference coordination via the LDP scheduling algorithm can significantly increase the capacity of URLLC, for instance, by a factor of 5-20 as compared with the typical industry practice today that only considers intra-cell interference.
+We also observe that the PPRC traffic supportable by the LDP algorithm is significantly higher than that of the state-of-the-art algorithms G-schedule \cite{TanWGDH15} and WirelessHART-based algorithm (WH) \cite{2019distributedhart}.
+For instance, the LDP algorithm can support the PPRC requirement of a large network 32.25\% and 18.41\% of whose links cannot be supported by G-schedule and WH respectively. \end{itemize}

 The rest of the paper is organized as follows.
 We summarize related work in Section~\ref{sec:relatedWork}, and we present the system model and problem definition in Section~\ref{sec:preliminaries}.
-We present, in Section~\ref{sec:pktRTM}, our LDP real-time scheduling algorithm and the associated schedulability test algorithm.
-We evaluate the properties of the LDP algorithm in Section~\ref{sec:exptStudy}, we make concluding remarks in Section~\ref{sec:concludingRemarks}. \ifthenelse{\boolean{short}} {} { For ease of reference, Table~\ref{table:notation} summarizes the key notations used in the paper.
+We present, in Section~\ref{sec:pktRTM}, the LDP real-time scheduling algorithm and the associated schedulability test algorithm.
+We evaluate the properties of the LDP algorithm in Section~\ref{sec:exptStudy}, and we make concluding remarks in Section~\ref{sec:concludingRemarks}. \ifthenelse{\boolean{short}} { \emph{Due to the limitation of space, we relegate to the technical report \cite{LDP-TR} the notation summary as well as the proofs of the theorems and lemmas of the paper.} } { }